 What percent does the short borrow fee have to be?

-AMC’s short borrow fee is currently at 0.90%, via.
-Stonk-O-Tracker on 9/13.
-AMC stock is getting harder and harder to borrow.
-There seems to be some sort of manipulation here.
-The interest should be much higher.
+There seems to be some sort of manipulation or loophole here.
+The borrow interest rate should be much higher.

 Funny enough Adam Aron, the CEO and President of AMC Entertainment actually scrapped that idea leaving short sellers in a deeper hole.

 I personally think retail investors are going to experience the short squeeze of a lifetime.